Mohamed-Ibrahim-ASU/BreadboardSim/README.md

  ※  Capacitors now have an Initial Voltage Property to allow for the functioning of circuits like astable multivibrators.
  ※  Setting the initial voltage to 0 will let the simulator skip the "transient" stage and apply the proper DC voltage on the capacitor automatically.
  ※  If you want to start the simulation with 0V, set the capacitor voltage to 1pV.
+### Updated Op-Amps
+ ※ Slew rate implementation for OP-Amps, as well as GBW (Gain-Bandwidth).
+ ※ Added the respective slew rates and GBWs to the already existing models.

 ### Hover Tooltips
  ※  Hover over any component on the breadboard during simulation to see the current/voltage as well as a summarized tooltip for ICs and other multi-pin components.